Preserve Meat, Poultry, and Fish with a Pressure Canner

 - Pressure gauge stops jiggling – water inside canner may have all evaporated off (may cause burned scent), food may have stopped up vent tube.
-Turn burner off, allow canner to cool and pressure to drop to normal before opening canner to investigate.
+Turn burner off, allow the canner to cool and pressure to drop to normal before opening canner to investigate.

 - Jars don’t seal.
-Review instructions on box of canning lids and make sure you are following them.
+Review instructions on the box of canning lids and make sure you are following them.
 Most lids need to be heated in water before placing on jars.

 Do you pressure can your own meats, poultry, and fish?
 Do you have any helpful hints for best results?

 For more information, visit the National Center for Home Food Preservation.

 This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 You will not pay any extra for these products and I’ll earn a small commission to help support this blog.